 1. Check to see if Acer disk-to-disk recovery is enabled or not.
 2. Make sure the D2D Recovery setting in Main is Enabled.
 3. Exit the BIOS utility and save changes.
 The system will reboot.

-To activate the BIOS utility, press <F2> when you see the Acer logo during boot up.
+To access the BIOS utility, press <F2> when you see the Acer logo during boot up.

-For more information, [see Recovering your system on page 23](#).
+For more information, [see Restoring your computer on page 23](#).